KIRSTEN SORIANO

 "Broberg explained that the inspiration for her Celestial Dawning had been Holst’s The Planets, which was clearly evident in the great wash of sound she favored through (Susan Elliot, Classical Voice America)."
 Read the full article.

-"First up was 'Celestial Dawning,' a piece by Kirsten Broberg.
+"First up was 'Celestial Dawning,' a piece by Kirsten.
 She currently teaches at the University of North Texas, but she's originally from White Bear Lake ...
 'Hearing her composition performed by an orchestra of this caliber is a dream come true,' she said.
 She's learned a huge amount and will use the experience to refine her piece (Evan Kerr, Minnesota Public Radio)."
 Hear the story audio.

-"Kirsten Broberg from White Bear Lake, the only Minnesota composer in this year's group, paints silvery, glistening sounds in her "Celestial Dawning (Michael Anthony, Minneapolis Star Tribune)."
+"Kirsten from White Bear Lake, the only Minnesota composer in this year's group, paints silvery, glistening sounds in her "Celestial Dawning (Michael Anthony, Minneapolis Star Tribune)."
 Read the full article.

 "Dal Niente became more organized and busier.
 Broberg went on to become the ensemble’s first executive director in 2009, and in 2010, the group made an award-winning appearance at International Festival for New Music in Darmstadt, which has long been associated with the most celebrated names in new music (It has since returned twice)."
 (Hannah Edgar, The Chicago Maroon).
 Read the full article.